afarago/Pybricks-LEGO-Competition-Guide/index.md

 This tutorial focuses on specific competition aspects, while the authors of Pybricks are creating a tutorial on the site itself.
 I strongly recommend reading [the official tutorial](https://pybricks.com/learn) as well.

-Acknowledgement: Some of the tutorial tasks were inspired by the Python tutorial of Pal Bodnar, programming teacher and robotics enthusiast.

 # Let's start

 Let us begin the learning and create a joyful experience with consistent robot runs where you can focus on strategy!